apache/echarts-doc/en/option-gl/series/bar3D.md

 Notice: `stack` only supports stacking on `value` and `log` axis for now. `time` and `category` axis are not supported.

+## stackStrategy(string) = 'samesign'

+How to stack values if a the `stack` property has been defined.
+Options:
++ `'samesign'`: only stack values if the value to be stacked has the same sign as the currently cumulated stacked value.
++ `'all'`: stack all values, irrespective of the signs of the current or cumulative stacked value.
++ `'positive'`: only stack positive values.
++ `'negatve'`: only stack negative values.

 ## minHeight(number) = 0